SutekhVRC/VOR/README.md

 ### Routing mode
 - Asynchronous routing: Default is enabled.
 Asynchronous routing enabled will drastically improve efficiency.
 I recommend using asynchronous mode.
 If you disable this you may get more responsive routing as the cost of higher CPU usage.

+## OSC Debug Mode

+- To use OSC debugging mode you must enable it by clicking the debug button.
+- Once debug mode is enabled you can start the router.
+- UI packet filtering is applied in this order:
+    1. INCOMING/OUTGOING
+    2. DROPPED/ALLOWED
+    3. Search/Filter
+- Remember to disable debug mode when done.

 ## Planned features sometime in the future :)

-1. Packet/Routing debugging feature
-2. Import/Export for config files
+1. Import/Export for config files
-3. Options to set L4 protocol for routes
+2. Options to set L4 protocol for routes